Linking to files

 - web pages are more navigable than files – it is easy to link between them

-- our CMS web pages are optimised for mobile, whereas content in files may not be
+- our CMS web pages are optimised for mobile and are responsive depending on your screen size and device, whereas content in files may not be

 - there is no guarantee that files you upload will meet the accessibility needs of users and their technology